kduggan/kduggan.github.io/pages/video.md

 </div>
 <div class="hidden-lg hidden-md hidden-sm">&nbsp;</div>
 <div class="col-xs-12 col-sm-6 col-md-6">
-<p>This is an iPolitics video explainer about cannabis legalization in Canada, which we recorded <br />
-just after Bill C-45 received royal assent in Parliament back in June 2018. <br />It was part of a weekly series that ran on Fridays.</p>
+<p>This is an iPolitics video explainer about cannabis legalization in Canada, which we recorded just after Bill C-45 received royal assent in Parliament back in June 2018. <br />It was part of a weekly series that ran on Fridays.</p>

  <!--  <h4 class="media-heading">iPolitics explainers</h4>
 This is a video explainer about cannabis legalization in Canada, just after Bill C-45 received royal assent in Parliament in June 2018.